WE HELP OUR CUSTOMERS FOCUS ON THEIRS.Culture | Results | Experience | Process

 AMR’s goals are to bring a new level of professionalism and a structured, process-oriented approach to traditional debt collection practices.
 As a Lean Six Sigma operation, we take pride in creating efficiencies for consumer and customers.

-Over the past 50 years, AMR has developed and refined solutions to help organizations recover past due accounts.
+Over the past 50 years, Account Management Resources has developed and refined solutions to help organizations recover past due accounts.

 AMR has processed over 3.2 million accounts for nearly 1.4 billion dollars.
 Through its volume of accounts, AMR has established relationships and an extensive database of consumer information.